WU-Dingxiang/KaraCredit/README.md

-# karacredit - A Online Microcredit Website by Java
+# KaraCredit - An Online Microcredit Website by Java
-The karacredit online website makes it easier to start your business.
+The KaraCredit online website makes it easier to start your business.